 The City has an intergovernmental agreement with the Community Housing Services (CHS) division of the Community Services Consortium (CSC) to manage a regional housing rehabilitation revolving loan fund that has been funded with stated CDBG housing rehabilitation funds.
 The fund balance is projected to run out this year.
-The City plans to enter into an intergovernmental agreement with CHS to deliver a similar revolving loan fund program for Albany property owners.
-This program would provide loans to property owners of low-income housing for needed repairs.
+The City plans to enter into an intergovernmental agreement with CHS CSC to deliver a similar revolving loan fund program for Albany property owners.
+This program would provide \$80,000 for loans or grants to property owners of low-income housing for needed repairs.
+Staff estimates up to 8 6 units could be repaired, including 4 owner-occupied and 4 renter-occupied units.

-CHS will try to match the rehabilitation loans with federal weatherization grants to help improve energy efficiency and reduce monthly heating and cooling costs when feasible.
+CHS CSC will try to match the rehabilitation loans and essential repairs grants with federal weatherization grants to help improve energy efficiency and reduce monthly heating and cooling costs when feasible.
 Health and safety issues, such as safe stairs into a house, need to be addressed prior to receiving weatherization services.
 The Essential Repairs Program would provide financial assistance for health and safety repairs that are needed to make a dwelling unit eligible for weatherization assistance.